keunlee/k8s-operators-over-ez/docs/02/02-a-golang-operator-over-easy.md

 kubens golang-op-lab-00
 ```

-Let's try to create the yaml for a pod which will start a busybox container and run for a specified duration, 15 seconds, and logs the message "hello world".
+Create the yaml for a pod which will start a busybox container and run for a specified duration, 15 seconds, and logs the message "hello world".

 ```bash
 # create the pod yaml